 Getting around Seoul: bus, subway, bike, taxi

-Last Updated on December 26, 2022 by Ingrid & Alex
+Last Updated on November 4, 2024 by Alex

-Even after we moved to Seoul I managed to get lost once or twice.
+Even after we moved to Seoul, I managed to get lost once or twice.

 This post contains affiliate links.
-This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
 Read more about it on our disclosure page here.

 How to get to Seoul from Incheon Airport